U.S. Supreme Court expands state power over Native American tribes | Politics

 The U.S. Supreme Court on Wednesday dramatically increased the power of states over Native American tribes and undercut its own 2020 ruling that had expanded tribal authority in Oklahoma, handing a victory to Republican officials in that state.
 In a 5-4 decision authored by conservative Justice Brett Kavanaugh, the court ruled in favor of Oklahoma in its bid to prosecute Victor Castro-Huerta, a non-Native American convicted of child neglect in a crime committed against a Native American child - his 5-year-old stepdaughter - on the Cherokee Nation reservation.

 Until now, states generally lacked jurisdiction over such crimes, which were prosecuted by the federal government.
-The change of course only two years after the previous ruling in a case called McGirt v.
-Oklahoma was made possible by conservative Justice Amy Coney Barrett's 2000 appointment by Republican former President Donald Trump to replace the late liberal Justice Ruth Bader Ginsburg.
+The change of course only two years after the July 2020 ruling in a case called McGirt v.
+Oklahoma was made possible by conservative Justice Amy Coney Barrett's October 2020 appointment by Republican former President Donald Trump to replace the late liberal Justice Ruth Bader Ginsburg, who had been in the majority in that decision.

 Conservative Justice Neil Gorsuch, as he did in 2020, joined the court's liberal bloc on Wednesday in favor of Native American interests, but its expanded conservative majority meant that this time he was in the minority.
 "To be clear, the court today holds that Indian country within a state's territory is part of a state, not separate from a state," Kavanaugh wrote in a decision that scholars of Native American law said was a major departure from longstanding precedent.